 Assessing Eye Appeal

 Eye appeal has always been a significant factor in determining the market value of a trading card.
 Investors quickly notice widely varying sale price when studying auction sales for a specific card in a specific grade over a short time.
 To an investor unaware of the importance of eye appeal, the market can appear volatile beyond what is accurate or true.
 Since 2015, PWCC has worked to aid investors by highlighting trading cards that possess eye appeal in the top 30% of the market, using our PWCC Certified A, E, and S designations.
 On average, PWCC Certified cards have consistently sold for 130-200% of average market.
 Our desire is to empower investors with a consistent and unbiased eye appeal assessment overseen by Brent Huigens, the founder of PWCC and a card expert with more than 25 years of experience in the industry.
-All pre-1987 trading cards with a market value over $250 are eligible for eye appeal review.
+All trading cards from 1986 or prior with a market value over $250 are eligible for eye appeal review.

 While eye appeal varies, the technical accuracy of an assigned grade generally does not.
 Some trading cards simply appear better than others, but on technical merit, PWCC consistently supports the assigned technical grades assigned by the industry's most respected professional grading companies.